 There is a gift shop, museum, and café.

 If you are an energetic walker, you can visit the Capitol complex, tour downtown and make it to the Willamette Heritage Center without using your car.
 It’s a long day because there is so much to see, but walking allows you to take in all the details.

-In Salem and within minutes of the city you’ll find wineries and vineyards producing small batch wines that compete with the world’s finest labels.
-In fact the Willamette Valley was recently named 2016 wine region of the year by Wine Enthusiast magazine, noting the valley's impressive outside investment and praising its Burgundian-quality pinot noir.
+In Salem and within minutes of the city you’ll find wineries and vineyards producing small-batch wines that compete with the world’s finest labels.
+In fact, the Willamette Valley was named the 2016 wine region of the year by Wine Enthusiast magazine, noting the valley's impressive outside investment and praising its Burgundian-quality pinot noir.

 The beautiful vineyards and elegant tasting room draw visitors year ‘round.
 High upon a hill, the vineyards are easily accessible off I-5.
 They hold special events like the harvest-time Grape Stomp, wine dinners and concerts.

 Willamette Valley Vineyards offers meals, private tastings, and free tours on a daily basis.
 We recently spent the night in one of their view suites and watched the sun set over the valley.